 for origination quality.

-a total insured loan balance of approximately $47 billion.
+mortgage loans with a total insured loan balance of approximately $52

-Loans in the reference pool had a loan-to-value (LTV) ratio
+All loans in the reference pool had a loan-to-value (LTV)

-at origination that was greater than 80%, with a weighted
+ratio at origination that was greater than 80% with a weighted

-The weighted average LTV of 91.3% is far higher than those
+The WA LTV of 90.7% is far higher than those of recent private

 100% of insured loans were covered by mortgage insurance at origination